Spread the love

 Photo by Ibrahim Boran on Unsplash

 Oki doki.
-Which dragon should be slain, the largest or the smallest?
+Which dragon should be slain first, the largest or the smallest?

 Clearing the little one had given quick victories and confidence.
 Plus, it hadn’t required too much from my monthly budget.
 The downside was that the gigantic monster would have still been eating away my bank account as it was accruing the highest interest rate.